SDA-SE/sda-dropwizard-commons/docs/migration-guides/MIGRATION_GUIDE_v5_to_v6.md

 S3 client.
 Additionally, you need to annotate your S3 tests with `@LocalS3` due to an implementation detail of the underlying test library.

+### 11 sda-commons-server-prometheus

+The endpoint `/healthcheck/prometheus` was removed.
+Health checks metrics are available using endpoint `/metrics/prometheus`.

+SDA specific Prometheus metrics were removed.

 ## Automation